By: Sharon Aron Baron

 A 42-year resident of Coral Springs, Wickliffe graduated from Coral Springs High School, then went on to graduate from Florida Atlantic University.
 He continues to live in the city with his wife and three children.

 In 2017, Wickliffe won gold in popular fiction at the 11th Annual Florida Book Awards.
-He also has a passion for art and photography, and works by him have been exhibited in Fort Lauderdale’s Broward Art Guild and in Forbes Travel Magazine.
+He also has a passion for art and photography and works by him have been exhibited in Fort Lauderdale’s Broward Art Guild and Forbes Travel Magazine.

-Wickliffe’s last book was optioned by Twentieth Century Fox, so he’s already written the screenplay for Poseidon –just in case.
+Twentieth Century Fox optioned Wickliffe’s last book, so he’s already written the screenplay for Poseidon –just in case.